mewforest/redleaves/README.md

 ### [Russian version](https://github.com/redleaves-ru/redleaves-ru.github.io/blob/main/README.ru.md)

-## Improvements

-- fixed broken images
-- many UI fixes
-- added all old comments from HyperComments 🤯
-- no any ads or bullshit spam in comments

 ## History

 Red Leaves project is not maintained from 2016 year, the most active days was from 2012 to 2014, original site